-2.4.6 The potential for local community benefits
+2.4.6 The potential for local community benefits from wind farms in South Africa8

-In her thesis, Tait6 notes that the distributed nature of renewable energy generation can induce a more geographically dispersed pattern of development.
+In her thesis, Tait9 notes that the distributed nature of renewable energy generation can induce a more geographically dispersed pattern of development.
 As a result, RE sites can be highly suited to rural locations with otherwise poor potential to attract local inward investment therefore enabling to target particularly vulnerable areas.